 Surprisingly, there are a decent number of preliminary studies on floatation therapy published in medical journals.

-A 2018 study published in the PLOS ONE journal examined whether float therapy could reduce anxiety and depression in one single one-hour session.
+A clinical trial published in the PLOS ONE journal examined whether float therapy could reduce anxiety and depression in one single one-hour session.
 The study was funded by a non-profit organization so it was free of any funding bias.

 A 2014 clinical trial on float therapy that lasted seven weeks found similar results: stress, depression and pain were significantly decreased in the float group, while general optimism and sleep quality improved.
-This study took place over the course of 7 weeks, and included 12 individual float sessions.
+This study included 12 individual float sessions.

-A third study tested the effectiveness of float therapy for a group of 25 patients diagnosed with Generalized Anxiety Disorder (GAD).
-The float therapy group experienced a significant decrease in anxiety symptoms on average compared with a control group, and 37% of the float therapy participants experienced full remission of their anxiety.
-These are pretty remarkable results.
+A third trial tested the effectiveness of float therapy in 25 patients with generalized anxiety disorder (GAD).
+The float therapy group experienced a significant decrease in anxiety symptoms, and 37% of the float therapy participants experienced full remission of their anxiety.

-The study was funded by grants from a region in Sweden, and had no funding bias given that it was basic governmental research.
+The third study was funded by grants from a region in Sweden, and had no funding bias given that it was basic governmental research.

-Overall we can conclude from the medical research that float therapy is effective for reducing anxiety and depression to a clinically significant degree, at least in preliminary trials.
+Overall we can conclude from medical research that float therapy is potentially effective for reducing anxiety and depression, and appears to also improve mood and general outlook.

 Due to the nature of float therapy, it’s nearly impossible to set up a placebo-controlled trial testing its effectiveness.
 A placebo is a medical term for an inert substance given to one group (who aren’t aware of whether they’re receiving an active or inert substance), to ensure that any results from a medical trial aren’t just psychologically-induced.

 If the results of a medical study show the intervention is more effective than placebo, it’s considered to be effective.
-Researchers may give one medical trial group a pain pill with active ingredients, and one trial group a pill without active ingredients.
-Because users won’t know which is which, this type of standard medical trial can be effectively placebo-controlled.
+Researchers may give one clinical trial group a pain pill with active ingredients, and one trial group a pill with inactive ingredients.
+Because users won’t know which is which, this eliminates the mind's effect on the outcome.

-Since float therapy is an immersive physical experience, there’s no way to “fake” it and control the placebo factor that the minds of the patients may be causing all of the beneficial effects (since patients may be expecting the therapy to work, they may experience positive mood changes for that reason alone rather than anything about the therapy causing those mood changes).
-This is a minor limitation of research on float therapy that makes the clinical results slightly weaker.
+Since float therapy is an immersive physical experience, there’s no way to “fake” it and control the risk that the minds of the patients may be causing all of the beneficial effects (since patients may be expecting the therapy to work, they may experience positive mood changes for that reason alone rather than anything about the therapy causing those mood changes).
+This is a limitation of research on float therapy that makes the clinical results slightly weaker in our opinion.

-In the future we look forward to trials testing the effectiveness of float therapy against pharmaceutical medications, as this data would be stronger than the trials linked above.
+In the future we look forward to trials testing the effectiveness of float therapy against pharmaceutical medications, as this data would be more convincing than the trials linked above.